JiaqingLiu2001/jiaqingliuallen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm a 1st year Master's student at UW ECE.
-My interests are wearable sensing and smart healthcare.
+My interests are in wearable sensing, smart healthcare and human-computer interactions.

 Before joining UW, I got my B.S. in Biomedical Engineering from Southwest Jiaotong University, where I was advised by Dr. Weili Deng.